-In \autoref{suppl:fig:extended_sff} we show some additional data on the interest landscape around dual unitary circuits, where $f(U) = - \sum_{t=1}^{t_{\rm max}} \overline{|z_t(U)|^2}$ as discussed in the main text and we set $t_{\rm max} = 20$.
-The data shown in panel A is identical to that shown in panel E of Fig. 3 in the main text.
+In \autoref{suppl:fig:extended_sff} we show some additional data on the interest landscape around dual-unitary circuits, where $f(U) = - \sum_{t=1}^{t_{\rm max}} \overline{|z_t(U)|^2}$ as discussed in the main text and we set $t_{\rm max} = 20$.
+The data shown in panel A is identical to that shown in panel E of Fig. 4 in the main text.
 In panel B, we show in addition the interest function along a diagonal cut ($J_{\rm x} = J_{\rm y}$) for different system sizes.

-Even for the modest system sizes considered here, the gradient only becomes unresolvable quite close to the dual unitary point, at $|J_{\rm x}-\pi| \approx 0.2\pi$.
+Even for the modest system sizes considered here, the gradient only becomes unresolvable quite close to the dual-unitary point, at $|J_{\rm x}-\pi| \approx 0.2\pi$.
 Interestingly however, for $|J_{\rm x} - \pi | \lesssim 0.2\pi$ the gradient has no visible system size dependence and seems even to decrease with system size.
-This behavior is somewhat unexpected, as it indicates a surprising stability of dual unitarity to perturbations of the circuit.
+This behavior is somewhat unexpected, as it indicates a surprising stability of dual-unitarity to perturbations of the circuit.
 For the purpose of the program outlined in this paper, this has two possible implications.
-Either these vanishing gradients are simply a finite size effect, in which case on a scalable quantum computer one would be able to optimize much closer to the dual unitary point.
-The even more exciting possibility would be that the extremal spectral repulsion exhibited by dual unitary circuits is more stable than previously imagined.
+Either these vanishing gradients are simply a finite size effect, in which case on a scalable quantum computer one would be able to optimize much closer to the dual-unitary point.
+The even more exciting possibility would be that the extremal spectral repulsion exhibited by dual-unitary circuits is more stable than previously imagined.
 Either way, we believe this example shows that the study of interest landscapes and their maxima is worthwhile and leads to interesting questions or discoveries.